project-trident/trident-website/hugo-site/content/docs/introduction.md

 - **SSH root logins are disabled:** If SSH is enabled, login as a regular user and use `su` or `sudo` for administrative actions.
   Do not change this setting, as it prevents an unwanted user from having complete access to the system.

-- **sudo is installed:** `sudo` allows users in the *wheel* group permission to run an administrative command after typing the user password, not the *root* password.
+- **sudo is installed:** `sudo` allows users in the *wheel* or *operator* groups permission to run an administrative command after typing the user password, not the *root* password.
-  The first user created during installation is added to the *wheel* group.
+  The first user created during installation is added to the *wheel* and *operator* groups.
-  Use the User Configuration in Desktop Settings to add other users to the *wheel* group.
+  Use the User Configuration in Desktop Settings to add other users to the *wheel* or *operator* groups.
   To change the default `sudo` configuration, use `visudo` as *root*.
   This command verifies there are no syntax errors, which could inadvertently prevent root access.